 The Total Money Makeover is a common sense guide to help you become debt-free and reach financial freedom.
 Dave Ramsey's "baby steps" plan emphasizes financial responsibility, discipline, budgeting, and avoiding all debt including credit cards.

-The Richest Man in Babylon is a timeless finance book that explains simple rules to grow wealth, become debt-free, and attain financial freedom.
+The Richest Man in Babylon is a timeless finance book that explains simple rules to grow wealth, eliminate debt, and reach financial freedom.
 Author George S. Clason invented the phrase "pay yourself first," which means saving 10% of your income before paying any other expenses.

 The Simple Path to Wealth is about how to manage our money so we can enjoy financial freedom and greater wealth.
 JL Collins recommends saving as much as possible, getting out of debt quickly, and investing in low-cost stock index funds.